 Biarritz Airport is located across the border in the French Basque Country about 47 km (29.2 miles) northeast of San Sebastian.
 French airlines and international low cost carriers operate flights to and from Biarritz Airport.

-You can catch an Alsa bus from Biarritz Airport to San Sebastian for EUR 7.
+You can catch an Alsa bus from Biarritz Airport to San Sebastian.
 Travel time is about 45 minutes.
 Alternatively, you can also use the French long-distance carpooling service called BlaBlaCar.
-It costs EUR 6 and takes about 1 hr 10 mins.

 Bilbao Airport (BIO)